In This Article

 Projected rushing yards | projected rushing tds | |

-We have two other QBs close to those thresholds:
+We have three other QBs close to those thresholds:

 Projected rushing yards | projected rushing tds | |